Andjo-0/MiniProject/README.md

 ## Qube description
 This node holds the urdf/xacro files containing the model of the qube used in the presentation.

+## Qube Bringup
+Launches all of the nodes togheter.

 # How to use
 ## Launch visualisation